ros-navigation/docs.nav2.org/tutorials/docs/get_profile.rst

 Profile from a Node
 ===================

 As in our generic example, for a given node, we need to compile with debugger flags to capture the information for profiling with Valgrind.
-Add the following lines to the ``CMakeLists.txt`` of the package you're looking to profile.
+Add the following lines to the ``CMakeLists.txt`` of the package you're looking to profile, **after** ``nav2_package()`` which sets other compiler flags this may need to override.
 Note that this should be added to both the host server and plugin packages(s) if you would like the results of a plugin's run-time profile.

 .. code-block:: cmake